 - Memantine: During the moderate to severe stages of the disease, the doctor may recommend memantine (Namenda), which takes a different approach than the cholinesterase inhibitors, preventing the overstimulation of glutamate NMDA receptors which in turn often helps regain limited memory function.
 Doctors often add memantine to a patient’s care plan combined with a cholinesterase inhibitor as the disease progresses.

 Identifying the effectiveness of these medications takes persistence, as the two take four to six weeks before benefits will be realized.
 And, it is crucial to consider the advantages compared to any unfavorable side effects, which might include confusion and constipation in memantine, and nausea, vomiting and a low heart rate with cholinesterase inhibitors.

 One of the most effective strategies to support people diagnosed with Alzheimer’s disease to live life to the fullest is by engaging the services of a specially qualified caregiver who understands and who will help seniors with Alzheimer’s treatment options.
-Contact Live Well at Home at 800-478-1209, providers of dementia care Burlingame and the surrounding area trusts, to learn more about our highly trained, compassionate Alzheimer’s care services for seniors.
+Contact Live Well at Home at 800-478-1209, providers of dementia home care Lincoln, CA and the surrounding area trusts, to learn more about our highly trained, compassionate Alzheimer’s care services for seniors.